0xRhayanne/GuessNumberGameGUI/README.md

 - Displays a congratulatory message 🎉;
 - Shows a dancing animation 🕺;
 - Disables further input until Reset is pressed.

+---

+# 🪄 Resetting the Game

+Click "Reset Game" to:

+- Generate a new secret number;
+- Reset attempts to 0;
+- Clear feedback messages;
+- Hide the GIF animation.